heroku/buildpacks-ruby/README.md

 Files and directories should be represented as Pathname objects.
 Objects representing a specific file should use variables ending in `*_path` or `*_file` while variables representing directories should end in `*_dir`.
 If multiple things have similar names, try to put the different bit up front.
 I.e.

-Instead of "version_ruby" and "version_bundler" consider "ruby_version" and "ruby_bundler".
+Instead of "version_ruby" and "version_bundler" consider "ruby_version" and "bundler_version".
 This applies to file and class naming as well.

 ### Mixins and inheritance are discouraged